afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 \tan-1(\frac{ke(t)}{\nu_{f}(t)})
 $$

-- Maximum and minimum steering angles
+- Maximum and minimum steering angles (usually symetric about 0)

 $$\displaystyle
 \delta(t) \in [\delta_{min}, \delta_{max} ]
 $$

+>Notes :
-- Stanley Controller scales its gains by the forward speed in the same way as pure pursuit control and has the same inverse tangent of the proportional control signal
+>- Stanley Controller scales its gains by the forward speed in the same way as pure pursuit control and has the same inverse tangent of the proportional control signal
+>- Stanley vs Pure pursuit :
+>     - same inverse tan of the proportional control signal
+>     - add **heading and crosstrack errors**
+>     - it has `no lookahead distance`

 **Combined Control Law**